 U.S. lawful permanent residents must renew their green cards every ten years.
-This doesn’t mean that you’re no longer a lawful permanent resident if your green card expires.
-Only the card expires, not your actual status.
+This doesn't mean that you're no longer a lawful permanent resident if your green card expires.
+Only the card expires, not your actual status and permission to be in the United States.
 Nevertheless, if you have criminal charges on your record, reapplying for your green card (or, for that matter, applying for U.S. citizenship or traveling outside the U.S.) could put your status at risk.

 Does that mean you should simply avoid renewing your green card?
 No, it's important to get the card renewed, because you are legally obligated to carry a valid green card with you at all times.
 Not having a valid green card could make it difficult for you to find or keep a job, or to travel outside the U.S. and return.